Kapiainen/Lauhdutin/Readme.md

 The list of games can be narrowed down by applying a filter.
 Filters can be applied by clicking on the filter button, which is on the right-hand side of the toolbar.

 - Left-clicking the button will apply the filter to all games.
-- Middle-clicking the button will apply the filter to the current set of games and can be used to further narrow down the set of games by applying multiple filters.
+- Middle-clicking the button will apply the filter to the current list of games and can be used to further narrow down the list of games by applying multiple filters.
 - Right-clicking the button is a shortcut for clearing all filters.

 A new window with a list of filters will show up and you can choose the filter to apply.